skedular/skedular/web/event-catalog/services/CustomerService/index.md

 ## Overview

-The Team Service is a component of the system responsible for managing team structure and roles.
-It interacts with other services to maintain accurate team members format.
+The Customer Service is a component of the system responsible for managing customer information.
+It interacts with other services to maintain accurate customer data.

 ## Architecture diagram